mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 ### The strategic acquirer

-With the company in stronger shape, I decided to take another shot at searching for a buyer.
+With the company in stronger shape, I decided to restart my search for a buyer.
 Going through a broker didn't work, so I began contacting buyers on my own.

 In his book [_The Art of Selling Your Business_](https://books.builttosell.com/sp/the-art-of-selling-your-business-free-book-landing-page/), John Warrilow encourages founders to seek acquisitions from "strategic buyers," companies that could use your business as part of their growth strategy.